MahnazRabbani/bloom-classifier/README.md

 - `results/`: Model predictions and other outputs
 - `tests/`: Unit tests for the project
 - `docs/`: Additional documentation
+- `requirements.txt`: Contain a list of python dependencies required to run the project
 <!-- - `app.py`: Flask/Django application for model deployment (if applicable) -->

 ## Contributing